Ordinary Hero (2022 film): Plot

-At 7:20 PM on April 30th, Xiaomai, who lives in Layika Township, Hotan County, accompanied her mother and brother to a walnut orchard.
-While her mother and brother were busy with farm work, Xiaomai was playing by the field.
+At 7:20 PM on April 30th, Xiaomai, who lives in Layika Township, Hotan County, accompanied his mother and brother to a walnut orchard.
+While his mother and brother were busy with farm work, Xiaomai was playing by the field.
 While playing, Xiaomai's bamboo dragonfly flew under a running tractor.
 Trying to retrieve the dragonfly, Xiaomai's right arm became entangled in the running machinery and was severed.
 Starting at 8:25 PM, Xiaomai's mother and brother drove through the countryside and bazaars to Hotan City, carrying the injured Xiaomai.
 With the assistance of traffic police and emergency medical personnel, Xiaomai was placed on the operating table at Hotan Regional People's Hospital at 10:00 PM.
-After bandaging Xiaomai, Dr. Aikebai offered the option of either suturing the wound directly to save her life or traveling to Ürümqi for an arm replacement.
-Upon hearing this, her mother collapsed in the hospital.
+After bandaging Xiaomai, Dr. Akbar(Aikebai) offered the option of either suturing the wound directly to save his life or traveling to Ürümqi for an arm replacement.
+Upon hearing this, his mother collapsed in the hospital.
 Xiaomai's brother, who chose to save his arm, had no choice but to take Xiaomai to the flight to Urumqi.

-However, by the time Xiaomai and her brother arrived at the airport by ambulance, the last flight to Ürümqi, CZ6820, was already preparing to take off.
-However, with the coordination and assistance of Hotan Airport, China Southern Airlines, Ürümqi Airport, the crew, and passengers on board, the plane returned to the jet bridge and Xiaomai and her brother boarded the flight.
+However, by the time Xiaomai and his brother arrived at the airport by ambulance, the last flight to Ürümqi, CZ6820, was already preparing to take off.
+With the coordination and assistance of Hotan Airport, China Southern Airlines, Ürümqi Airport, the crew, and passengers on board, the plane returned to the jet bridge and Xiaomai and his brother boarded the flight.
 At 00:09 on May 1st, Flight CZ6820 took off.
-To shorten the flight, with the assistance of the Civil Aviation Administration of China's Xinjiang Air Traffic Management Bureau and the People's Liberation Army Air Force, the flight flew directly from Hotan through restricted airspace to Ürümqi.
-On the plane, Xiaomai's wound began to bleed due to pressure changes, and she later developed a pneumothorax caused by the collision with the tractor.
+To shorten the route of flight and save time, with the assistance of the Civil Aviation Administration of China's Xinjiang Air Traffic Management Bureau and the People's Liberation Army Air Force, the flight flew directly from Hotan through restricted airspace to Ürümqi.
+On the plane, Xiaomai's wound began to bleed due to pressure changes, and he later developed a pneumothorax caused by the collision with the tractor.
 With the help of flight attendant Zhou Yan and doctor Liu Rui, Xiaomai overcame the difficulties.

 Before arriving in Ürümqi, Ürümqi Airport provided flight CZ6820 with the shortest route.
 The emergency center activated its emergency plan.
 At 1:36 a.m., flight CZ6820 landed in Ürümqi.
-It was already 2:12 a.m. when Xiaomai and her brother arrived at the Affiliated Hospital of Traditional Chinese Medicine of Xinjiang Medical University.
+It was already 2:12 a.m. when Xiaomai and his brother arrived at the Affiliated Hospital of Traditional Chinese Medicine of Xinjiang Medical University.
 The hospital was fully prepared, performing preoperative examinations, cleaning the amputated limb, and drawing blood.
-Xiaomai's surgery began at 3:09 a.m., and she returned to the ward from the operating room at 7:13 a.m.
-Xiaomai's mother also arrived in Ürümqi to reunite with Xiaomai and her brother.
+Xiaomai's surgery began at 3:09 a.m., and he returned to the ward from the operating room at 7:13 a.m.
+Xiaomai's mother also arrived in Ürümqi to reunite with Xiaomai and his brother.